In 2018, two highly trained dogs will join Rhino Conservation Botswana (RCB) to help us protect Botswana’s rhinos.

 As any dog-owner will know, it can be expensive to keep your much-loved companion happy and healthy, and provide for all its needs.
 Working dogs have even more specialist needs.

-On top of the usual food and vaccinations, each rhino protection dog will need a cool and safe kennel, full body armour for protection against unscrupulous poachers, and a GPS tracker in case it becomes separated from its handlers during an incident.
+On top of the usual high protein food and specialist veterinary care, each rhino protection dog will need a cool kennel and outdoor run that are free from snakes and biting insects.
+They will also need equipment, such as leads and harnesses, goggles and full body armour for protection against unscrupulous poachers, and a GPS tracker in case it becomes separated from its handlers during an incident.

 support our dogs

 The cost of acquiring, training and equipping the two dogs is kindly being covered by The Real Africa Trust, the charitable arm of the UK travel company Real Africa.
 But that’s only the start of their story.

 We want to give RCB’s hard-working rhino protection dogs the best care and conditions.
 And to keep both handlers and dogs fresh and operating at the highest level possible, each year they’ll need refresher training sessions with Daryll from Animals Saving Animals.
 These dogs will be doing the work of up to eight men, so don’t they deserve the best?